hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 - High School EE

 The communities above are hierarchically encoded.
-The first letter denotes that this is a distinct entity.
+The first letter denotes that it is a distinct entity.
 The second letter denotes the city of this entity (i.e. Company AS, Company BS, and University DS share the same city ).
 Company B is an international company with offices at S and M, Company B is also the parent company of Company AS.
 Any encoding after the first two letters serve to break down the hierarchical community further; Company AS is broken into departments (D1, D2) and Unviersity DS is broken down into the user's role when these connections were made (L for learning, T for teaching).
 Company B and AS are collectively reffered to as the corporate community.

 The majority of these communities were distinct and disgtinguishable in the overall static view of the network.
 Finer communities such as those within the corporate community were identified during playback of the temporal network.

+To understand how this network evolved, it should be noted that the period of this temporal network covers the user's initial collaborations with other students in University DS, the beggining of work at Company AS where a variety of departments were interacted with.
+Eventually Company AS and B began merging and sharing projects.
+Towards the end of this network's period, the user also began teaching at University DS.

 ### Visual Attribute Selection

 Four distinct renders were made of the network and compiled into a single collage render.
-Observations were optimal in this case when a single render represented only one metric (rather than combining two or three metrics in the same visualisation), and when both colour and size were used to emphasize that metric.
-The four renders produced represented degree, betweenness, kshell, and modularity (which can only map to colour unlike the other metrics).
+Observations were optimal in the case when a single render represented only one metric (rather than combining two or three metrics in the same visualisation), and when both colour and size were used to emphasize that metric.
+The four renders produced represented degree, betweenness, kshell, and modularity.
+Modularity is a discrete metric, and hence was only mapped to colour.

 User scrubbing of the timeline of the final render was found to be more insightful than simple playback of the render.